contrast-zone/t-rewriter.js/README.md

 Tricosm takes an input file, an arbitrary metaprogram, and constructs an output file from the input file using the metaprogram.
 The metaprogram is actually a set of formulas similar to those in math science with the difference that the Tricosm formulas may transform not only math expressions, but also any kind of s-exprs.

-To get an idea of what the Tricosm metaprogram looks like, here's a quick example:
+To get an idea of what a Tricosm metaprogram looks like, here's a quick example:

 ```
 (